History of Grand Canyon University in Timeline

 May 9, 2022: Opening of ABSN Location in Sandy, Utah

-On May 9, 2022, Grand Canyon University opened an ABSN location in Sandy, Utah.
+On May 9, 2022, Grand Canyon University opened an ABSN (Accelerated Bachelor of Science in Nursing) location in Sandy, Utah.

-During 2022, GCU Roller Hockey's inaugural season took place.
-The team and program were established by Aydin Schwetz in the summer of 2022.
-GCU Roller Hockey is a member of the NCRHA Division I, with the majority of their games played in the Western Collegiate Roller Hockey League.
-The on-campus roller hockey rink at Grand Canyon University was fully funded by the NHL Arizona Coyotes.
+In 2022, Aydin Schwetz established the GCU Roller Hockey team, which became a member of the NCRHA Division I and played primarily in the Western Collegiate Roller Hockey League.
+The on-campus roller hockey rink was fully funded by the NHL Arizona Coyotes in 2022.

-In 2022, a federal district judge dismissed Grand Canyon University's lawsuit against the U.S. Department of Education after being denied nonprofit status twice.
+In 2022, a federal district judge dismissed the lawsuit filed by Grand Canyon University regarding the denial of nonprofit status.

-On September 7, 2023, Grand Canyon University announced the opening of its 5th ABSN location in Chandler, Arizona.
+On September 7, 2023, Grand Canyon University announced the opening of its 5th ABSN (Accelerated Bachelor of Science in Nursing) location in Chandler, Arizona.

-In September 2023, Grand Canyon University had more than 100,000 students enrolled online and in person, making it one of the largest Christian universities by enrollment.
+In September 2023, Grand Canyon University's enrollment exceeded 100,000 students, both online and in person, establishing it as one of the largest Christian universities based on enrollment.

-On September 18, 2023, Grand Canyon University opened its 6th ABSN location in Phoenix's West Valley with a grand opening ceremony.
+On September 18, 2023, Grand Canyon University opened its 6th ABSN (Accelerated Bachelor of Science in Nursing) location in Phoenix's West Valley with a grand opening ceremony.

-In October 2023, a Grand Canyon University press release alleged that there was a concerted effort by the U.S. Department of Education, Federal Trade Commission, and Department of Veterans Affairs to punish the school for attempting to gain nonprofit status.
+In October 2023, a Grand Canyon University press release claimed a concerted effort by the U.S. Department of Education, Federal Trade Commission, and Department of Veterans Affairs to penalize the school for pursuing nonprofit status.

 2023: FTC Files Lawsuit Against GCU

-Also in 2023, the Federal Trade Commission (FTC) filed a federal lawsuit alleging that GCU deceived prospective doctoral students about the cost of its program and its for-profit status.
+In 2023, the Federal Trade Commission (FTC) filed a lawsuit alleging that Grand Canyon University deceived prospective doctoral students about the cost of its program and its for-profit status.

-In Fall of 2023, the seminary began offering in-person courses as well.
+In Fall of 2023, Grand Canyon University's seminary began offering in-person courses as well.

 April 20, 2024: GCU Lopes win NCRHA Division I Championship